seth-gordon/daemonica/index.md

 accusations of heresy, is that the fundamental structure of Daemonica[^1] is unlike that of any natural human language.
-In other languages, a complete sentence is a sequence of words can be parsed into a recursive, tree-like structure.
+In other languages, a complete sentence is a sequence of words that can be parsed into a recursive, tree-like structure.
 In Daemonica, every utterance-in-progress is associated with a notional _stack_[^2], on which predicates can be added,